LinaShadrach/SonOfCod/README.md

 #### By _Lina Shadrach_

 ## Description
-_This app allows an admin to manage a who subscribes to a newsletter and who has access to administrative areas of the site.
-A user is able to login, subscribe to, and unsubscribe from the newsletter._
+_This app allows an admin to manage a who subscribes to a newsletter.
+A user is able to login, subscribe to, and unsubscribe from the newsletter.
+To register initially as a super admin, a super-admin should use enter 'admin' into the 'super-admin password' input field.
+Only super-admin are permitted to grant amin powers to other users._

 ## Development framework
 This project was generated with [.NET Core](https://www.microsoft.com/net/core#windowsvs2015).

+## Installation

+* `git clone <https://github.com/LinaShadrach/SonOfCodSeafood>`

 ## Database
 This project's database is managed using [SSMS](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms)

-To regenerate this database shema, establish a connection to your local server through SSMS, build the project, then run the commands:
+To regenerate this database shema and necesary seed data:
+* establish a connection to your local server through SSMS

-* > dotnet ef migrations Initial
-* > dotnet ef database update

-in the CLI while located in src/SonOfCodSeafood folder of this project.

-## Installation

-* `git clone <https://github.com/LinaShadrach/SonOfCodSeafood>`
+* open the file in the project folder labeled "schema&seedData.sql"
+* execute the sql file
+* !IMPORTANT! enter 'admin' into the 'super-admin password' field to register as a super-admin !Important!

 ## Known Bugs

-_As of now, anyone can add themself as an administrator._
+None known.._

 ## Support and contact details
 _Please contact author through GitHub at username: LinaShadrach_